dimidagd/dimidagd.github.io/content/publication/cross-view-transformers/index.md

 ---
-title: 'GNSS Independent Position Fixing using Multiple Navigational Features
-Registration'
+title: 'Maritime Multi-modal Multi-view Bird Eye View Scene Segmentation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Mogens Blanke
+  - Panagiotis Grigoriadis
   - Roberto Galeazzi

 # Author notes (optional)